 Ms. Flanagan has served as the Chief Executive Officer and a member of the board of directors of Ripple Foods, a plant-based food and beverage company, since October 2019.
-Ms. Flanagan served as the Chief Executive Officer of Foster Farms, a leader in branded and private label poultry, headquartered in Livingston, California from 2016 until February 2019.
+Ms. Flanagan served as the Chief Executive Officer of Foster Farms, a leader in poultry products, headquartered in California from 2016 until February 2019.
 Prior to joining Foster Farms, she worked as a consultant to private equity firms from 2014 to 2016.
-Ms. Flanagan was previously the President of the Snacks Division of ConAgra Foods, Inc., a packaged foods company headquartered in Omaha, Nebraska, from 2011 until 2014, and served as President of ConAgra's Convenient Meals Division from 2008 until 2011.
-Prior to joining ConAgra in 2008, Ms. Flanagan was Vice President and Chief Marketing Officer for Tropicana Shelf Stable Juices at PepsiCo Inc. from 2005 to 2008.
+Ms. Flanagan was previously the President of the Snacks Division of ConAgra Foods, Inc., a packaged foods company headquartered in Nebraska, from 2011 until 2014, and served as President of ConAgra's Convenient Meals Division from 2008 until 2011.
+Prior to joining ConAgra in 2008, Ms. Flanagan was the Vice President of Marketing for Tropicana Shelf Stable Juices at PepsiCo Inc. from 2005 to 2008.
 Ms. Flanagan also held various marketing leadership positions at General Mills, Inc. and PepsiCo Inc. from 1996 to 2005.
-Ms. Flanagan has served since June 2016 as a member of the board of directors of Core-Mark Holding Company, Inc., a publicly traded company and one of the largest wholesale distributors to the convenience retail industry in North America.
+Ms. Flanagan has served since June 2016 on the board of directors of Core-Mark International, a publicly traded company and one of the largest wholesale distributors to the convenience store channel.
+She served as Chair of the Nominating and Governance Committee from 2020-2021, Core-Mark was acquired by Performance Food Group in 2021 and Ms. Flanagan now serves on the board of PFGC, a publicly traded company and one of the largest distributors of products to the foodservice and restaurant channel.
 Ms. Flanagan has been a member of the National Association of Corporate Directors since 2014.
 Ms. Flanagan earned a B.S. degree in Engineering from Case Western Reserve University in 1990 and an MBA from the Stanford Graduate School of Business in 1996.

-Ms. Flanagan is highly qualified, and was renominated, to serve on the Board of the Company, among other reasons, due to her extensive experience as a Chief Executive Officer, her prior operating experience, retail channel experience, supply chain, marketing and environmental, social and governance matters.
+Ms. Flanagan is highly qualified, and was renominated, to serve on the Board of the Company, among other reasons, due to her extensive experience as a Chief Executive Officer, her background in consumer products, and her experience on other public company boards.
+She also has functional expertise in finance, human resources/compensation, manufacturing research and development, strategic planning, consumer sales/marketing, sell-through retail, mergers and acquisitions, cybersecurity and environmental, social and governance matters.

-Russell L. Fleischer Director Age: 53 Director Since: 2018 Board Committees: Audit (Chair) Mr. Fleischer has served as a general partner at Battery Ventures, a global investmen firm providing venture capital and private equity, since 2015, after joining as a partner in 2014.
-Mr. Fleischer has experience serving as Chief Executive Officer of three privately held corporations: HighJump Software, a supply chain management software company from 2010 to 2014; Healthvision Software, a healthcare information technology provider and TriSyn Group, a core banking applications software provider.
-Mr. Fleischer has beer both a public and private company Chief Financial Officer, including for Adams Golf fron 2000 to 2002.
+Russell L. Fleischer

+Board Committees: Audit (Chair)

+Mr. Fleischer has served as a general partner at Battery Ventures, a global investment firm providing venture capital and private equity, since 2015, after joining as a partner in 2014.
+Mr. Fleischer has experience serving as Chief Executive Officer of three privately held corporations: HighJump Software, a supply chain management software company, from 2010 to 2014; Healthvision Software, a healthcare information technology provider, and TriSyn Group, a core banking applications software provider.
+Mr. Fleischer has been both a public and private company Chief Financial Officer, including for Adams Golf from 2000 to 2002.
 Mr. Fleischer also served as a board member of Adams Golf from 2005 to 2012.
-Mr. Fleischer earned a B.A. in Economics from Johns Hopkins University and ar MBA from Vanderbilt University.
-Specific Qualifications, Attributes, Skills &amp; Experience Mr. Fleischer is highly qualified, and was renominated, to serve on the Board of the Company, among other reasons, due to his prior chief executive officer experience as well as his extensive financial executive experience with significant experience in the golf industry and experience in mergers and acquisitions, capital raising, private equity transactions and environmental, social and governance matters.
-Scott M. Marimow Director Age: 41 Director Since: 2021 Board Committees: None From 2016 until the completion of the merger with Topgolf in March 2021, Mr. Marimov has served as a director of Topgolf, where he was been Chairman of the Real Estate Committee and a member of the Compensation Committee.
-Mr. Marimow is a Managing Director at Providence Equity Partners, where he has led investments in the sports entertainment and media sectors.
-Current and past portfolio companies include AutoTrader, EZLinks Golf, Hulu, Learfield Sports, Major League Soccer, Newpor Television, RentPath, TAIT Towers and ZeniMax Media.
-Prior to joining Providence the Wharton School of the University of Pennsylvania in 2002.
+Mr. Fleischer earned a B.A. in Economics from Johns Hopkins University and an MBA from Vanderbilt University.

+Mr. Fleischer is highly qualified, and was renominated, to serve on the Board of the Company, among other reasons, due to his prior chief executive officer experience as well as his extensive financial executive experience with significant experience in the golf industry and experience in finance, accounting, human resources/compensation, technology, manufacturing, international business matters, strategic planning, mergers and acquisitions, cybersecurity and environmental, social and governance matters.